knqyf263/trivy-issue-action/README.md

 # trivy-issue-action
-GitHub Actions for filing vulnerabilities in GitHub Issues.
+GitHub Actions for creating GitHub Issues according to the Trivy scanning result